jessesadler/debkeepr/README.md

     -   Numeric vectors of length 3 in which the value for the first position represents librae (`l`), the second position solidi (`s`), and the third position denarii (`d`).
 Such lsd vectors can either be a single numeric vector or a list of such vectors.
     -   A data frame that contains pounds, shillings, and pence variables alongside any other variables.
 The pounds, shillings, and pence columns can have any desired names, but the default is to have the columns named “l”, “s”, and “d” respectively.
     -   The final object is a data frame that mimics the structure of an account book and can be thought of as a transactions data frame.
 In addition to pounds, shillings, and pence variables that denote the value of each transaction, a transactions data frame contains variables recording the [creditor and debtor](https://en.wikipedia.org/wiki/Debits_and_credits) for each transaction.
--   There are equivalent functions to manipulate lsd vectors and lists of lsd vectors on the one hand and data frames with lsd variables on the other.
+-   There are equivalent functions to manipulate lsd vectors and data frames with lsd variables.
 Anything that can be done on an lsd vector can also be done to a data frame with lsd values.
-Functions that use a transactions data frame that also possess debit and credit variables do not have equivalent functions for lsd vectors.
+Functions that use a transactions data frame that also possess credit and debit variables do not have equivalent functions for lsd vectors.

-### debkeepr objects
+### lsd objects

-`debkeepr` provides a consistent manner to manipulate single or sets of lsd values through lsd vectors and lists of lsd vectors.
 An lsd vector consists of a numeric vector of length three representing the pounds, shillings, and pence units.
 A set of lsd vectors can be created by placing multiple vectors in a list.

 ``` r
 # Load debkeepr